matuteiglesias/journal/content/Other/2025-03-28_Gaming_Setup_and_Troubleshooting_for_Doom_on_Ubunt.md

 ## 📅 2025-03-28 — Session: Gaming Setup and Troubleshooting for Doom on Ubuntu

 **🕒 01:00–02:40**
-**🏷️ Labels**: Doom, Ubuntu, Gaming, GZDoom, Installation, Troubleshooting
+**🏷️ Labels**: Doom, Ubuntu, Gaming, Gzdoom, Installation, Troubleshooting
 **📂 Project**: Other
 **⭐ Priority**: LOW